 International regulations and national laws regulate the use of radio receivers and transmitters.
 Short Range Devices (SRDs) for license free operation below 1 GHz are usually operated in the 315 MHz, 433 MHz, 868 MHz or 915 MHz frequency bands.
-The #C215 is specifically designed for such use with its 300 - 348 MHz, 387 - 464 MHz, and 779 - 928 MHz operating ranges.
-The most important regulations when using the #C215 in the 315 MHz, 433 MHz, 868 MHz, or 915 MHz frequency bands are EN 300 220 (Europe) and FCC CFR47 part 15 (USA).
+The #C210C-TB is specifically designed for such use with its 300 frequency bands are EN 300 220 (Europe) and FCC CFR47 part 15 (USA).
 A summary of the most important aspects of these regulations can be found in Application Note AN001 [5] and Application Note AN050 [6].